NoiseFX

 On the top-right, you will find the Bake 3D

 button.
-This button toggles the Deformed
+This button toggles the Animated

 setting in the assigned Flair materials, baking the current 3D position of objects.
 Baking is useful to attach the current NoiseFX patterns to an animated/deformed object.
 If the 3D position is not baked, NoiseFX will “float” in 3D space, instead of moving with animated objects.